-A Costochondral separation, sometimes known as a rib separation, usually occurs after a direct impact.
-This injury occurs when a rib becomes separated from the costochondral joint (made from cartilage) which is also attached to the breastbone.
+A Costochondral separation, sometimes known as a rib separation, usually occurs after a direct impact to the chest.
+One or more ribs become separated from the costochondral joint (made from cartilage) which is also attached to the breastbone.
 The area will be very painful, especially when breathing deeply, and it can take several months to fully recover.

 Costochondral separation symptoms

 - Symptoms of a costochondral separation include a sudden point of pain where the rib meets the chest bone or sternum.